OPINION:

 Iran has created strategic depth by funding and arming proxy forces in Iraq, Syria, the Gaza Strip, Lebanon and Yemen.
 Iran might have believed that the Oct.
 7 terror attack by Hamas on Israel would begin a war of attrition leading in time to Israel’s demise.
 Israel, however, has upset that calculation by effectively counterattacking both Hamas and Lebanon’s Hezbollah.

-Israel has induced a fog of war by destroying Hezbollah’s communications and decimating the group’s leadership and then began systematically destroying Hezbollah’s rocket launchers in southern Lebanon.
+Israel then induced a fog of war by destroying Hezbollah’s communications and decimating the group’s leadership and began systematically destroying Hezbollah’s rocket launchers in southern Lebanon.
 Demonstrating that no target — even in Tehran — is off-limits, Israel lethally targeted Hamas leader Ismail Haniyeh in an official Iranian government guesthouse after he attended the inauguration ceremony for Iran’s new president, Masoud Pezeshkian, over the summer.

 Iran has always been willing to fight to the last Palestinian, Iraqi or Lebanese proxy who is ready to die in the fight against Israel.
 Now, Israel has demonstrated that Iran is powerless to deter or defend its erstwhile allies in the face of an all-out counterassault.